Cataracts 101: Early Signs and When to Consider Surgery

 This is one of the earliest symptoms of cataracts.
 Many patients can see double vision in one eye.

-Frequent Changes of Glasses or Contact Lens
+Frequent Changes in Glasses or Contact Lens

 If you witness frequent changes in your glasses or contact lens prescription, then it can be a sign of developing cataracts.
 Since the lenses become clouded, the focusing power of your eyes alters continuously.